kubernetes/kops/docs/cli/kops_validate_cluster.md

 This commands validates the following components:

-  1. All k8s masters are running and have "Ready" status.
+  1. All control plane nodes are running and have "Ready" status.
-  2. All k8s nodes are running and have "Ready" status.
+  2. All worker nodes are running and have "Ready" status.
-  3. Component status returns healthy for all components.
+  3. All control plane nodes have the expected pods.
-  4. All pods with a critical priority are running and healthy.
+  4. All pods with a critical priority are running and have "Ready" status.

 ```
 kops validate cluster [flags]